sanskrit/raw_etexts_english/blogs/manasataramgini/2005-03-11_the-heart-of-the-tantra.md

 +++
-title = "The heart of thexa0tantra"
+title = "The heart of the tantra"

 +++
 The very word tantra conveys that deep meaning to the “knowers”.
 That